Bernardo-MG/development-docs/maven/examples/ci/tests.md

 The [JPA Example](https://github.com/Bernardo-MG/jpa-example) uses several databases for testing, setting up a full persistence context by using Spring and Maven.

-## Mocking

-When preparing unit tests the dependencies should be mocked.
-[Mockito](http://site.mockito.org/) is the recommended library for this.

 ## Using Web Servers with Tests

-Just like explained in [deploying web projects locally](./web_locally.md), it is possible to run a web server during the integration tests, by anchoring the plugins execution to the verify phase.
+Just like explained in [deploying web projects locally](../deployment/web_locally.md), it is possible to run a web server during the integration tests, by anchoring the plugins execution to the verify phase.

 ### Jetty